plabrao/material-ui-banner/README.md

 ```

+The button label can also be defined using the property 'buttonLabel'.
 It is showed using a "Collapse Down" transition.

-Banner Exhibition:
+Banner illustration:
 ![alt text](https://raw.githubusercontent.com/plabrao/material-ui-banner/master/banner.png)